scikit-hep/vector/paper/paper.md

 ## Impact

-Besides PyROOT's TLorentzVector [@root:2020], vector has now become a popular choice for vector manipulations in Python based high energy physics data analysis pipelines.
+Besides PyROOT's LorentzVectors and TLorentzVector [@root:2020], vector has now become a popular choice for vector manipulations in Python based high energy physics data analysis pipelines.
 The library has been installed over 2 million times and 314 GitHub repositories use it as a dependency at the time of writing this paper.
 Along with being utilized directly in analysis pipelines at LHC and other experiments [@Kling:2023; @Held:2024; @Qu:2022], the library is being used as a dependency in user-facing frameworks, such as, Coffea, MadMiner [@Brehmer:2020], FastJet [@aryan:2023], Spyral [@spyral-utils:2024], Weaver [@weaver-core:2024], and pylhe [@pylhe].
 The library is also used in multiple teaching materials for graduate courses and workshops.
 Finally, given the generic nature of the library, it is often used in non high energy physics use cases.

 # Acknowledgements